Vipin-V/Code-Magazine/README.md

 - its a blogging website build using HTML, CSS.
 - it also have a product section.
 - Applyed fluxbox.
-- Applyed CSS Grid Layout
+- Applyed CSS Grid Layout.